BlackSky Technology Inc. (BKSY): Skating on Thin Ice? We Know the Answer

-BlackSky Technology Inc. (NYSE:BKSY) went down by -2.28% from its latest closing price compared to the recent 1-year high of $17.47.
-The company’s stock price has collected -13.58% of loss in the last five trading sessions.
-Press Release reported on 12/21/21 that BlackSky Expands Global Reseller Network in Australia with Geoimage
+BlackSky Technology Inc. (NYSE:BKSY) went down by -7.06% from its latest closing price compared to the recent 1-year high of $17.47.
+The company’s stock price has collected -16.14% of loss in the last five trading sessions.
+Press Release reported on 01/05/22 that BlackSky Appoints Aly Bonilla as Vice President of Investor Relations

 Is It Worth Investing in BlackSky Technology Inc. (NYSE :BKSY) Right Now?